Families of self-inverse functions and dilogarithm identities: Calculation in the complex domain with gemini identities

 \subsection{Rederiving two recent results}

-The most recent results related to the complex valued two-term identities can be found in the work of Campbell \citep{Campbell202122}.
+The most recent results related to the complex valued two-term identities can be found in the work of Campbell \cite{Campbell202122}.
 Campbell's method to prove two-term dilogarithm evaluations is based on series transform and Legendre polynomial expansions.
 We can reproduce almost all their results and infinitely of similar kind of identities with the aid of the five-term gemini-identity obtained from the fundamental form.
 Our method is based on the well known fact.
 If the absolute value of the complex argument is equal to one then the dilogarithm can be evaluated analytically with the aid of the Clausen-function $\operatorname{Cl}_{2}(\theta)$ and trigamma function $\psi_{1}(x)$.
-See for example \citep{Lew_58}.
+See for example Lewin's monograph on dilogarithms \cite{Lew_58}.
 In this case, the respective angles of the complex argument value must be rational multiples of $\pi$ radians, which also means a rational fraction of a circle.
-Campbell has proved the following identity, which is given by
+Campbell has proved the following identity, which was initially discovered by Ramanujan in an equivalent way, whereas Campbell obtained a new Fourier--Legendre-based derivation.